Kansas City Chiefs vs. Philadelphia Eagles NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Kansas City and its opponents have scored at least 54.5 points -- this matchup's over/under -- only twice this year.
+- Kansas City and its opponents have scored at least 54.5 points -- this matchup's point total -- only twice this year.

-- Philadelphia's games have gone over 54.5 points in only one opportunity this season.
+- Philadelphia's games have gone over 54.5 points in just one opportunity this season.

-- The combined points per game average of the two teams, 52, is 2.5 points fewer than Sunday's over/under.
+- The two teams combine to score 52 points per game, 2.5 less than the total in this contest.

 - These two squads combine to allow 53 points per game, 1.5 fewer than this contest's over/under.

-- The Chiefs and their opponents score an average of 54.0 points per game, 0.5 fewer than Sunday's total.

-- In 2020, games involving the Eagles have averaged a total of 49.7 points, 4.8 fewer than this game's set over/under.
+- The 49.7 PPG average total in Eagles games this season is 4.8 points fewer than this game's over/under.

 Chiefs stats and trends

+- So far this year Kansas City is winless against the spread.

-- The Chiefs have yet to cover the spread this season when favored by 7 points or more.
+- The Chiefs have been favored by 7 points or more one time this season and have not covered the spread in any of them.

-- Kansas City's games this year have gone over the point total two times in three opportunities (66.7%).
+- Kansas City's games this year have hit the over on two of three set point totals (66.7%).

-- Kansas City is 0-3 against the spread and 1-2 overall in games when it records more than 21.3 points.
+- Kansas City is 0-3 against the spread and 1-2 overall this season when the team scores more than 21.3 points.

-- Kansas City is 0-3 against the spread and 1-2 overall when the team piles up over 315.3 yards.
+- When Kansas City totals over 315.3 yards, the team is 0-3 against the spread and 1-2 overall.

 - The Chiefs have turned the ball over five more times (6 total) than the Eagles have forced a turnover (1) this season.